Duality via convolution of W-algebras: Introduction

 \section{Introduction}

-Let $\g$ be a simple Lie algebra or basic Lie superalgebra and let $V^k(\g)$ be the affine vertex algebra of $\g$ at the complex level $k$.
-We assume $k$ to be generic.
-To any even nilpotent element $f$ in $\g$ one constructs from $V^k(\g)$ a corresponding $\W$-algebra, denoted by $\W^k(\g, f)$, via quantum Hamiltonian reduction \cite{KRW, KW}.
-If $f$ is a principal nilpotent then one often omits the symbol $f$.
-Principal $\W$-algebras enjoy Feigin-Frenkel duality \cite{FF1}, that is
+Let $\g$ be a simple Lie algebra, or more generally, a basic-classical simple Lie superalgebra, and $V^k(\g)$ be the affine vertex superalgebra associated with $\g$ at level $k$.
+To any even nilpotent element $f$ in $\g$ one constructs from $V^k(\g)$ a corresponding $\W$-superalgebra, denoted by $\W^k(\g, f)$, via the quantum Drinfeld-Sokolov reduction associated with $f$ \cite{FF90b, KRW}.
+When $f$ is principal, the corresponding $\W$-superalgebras are commonly denoted by $\W^k(\g)$.
+The principal $\W$-superalgebras for Lie algebras $\g$ enjoy Feigin-Frenkel duality \cite{FF1}, that is, the isomorphisms